Stankjedi/godot-mcp-omni/docs/GAME_PROJECT.md

 # Game Project (Separate Folder)

-The Godot “vertical slice” game project is developed in a **separate folder** from this MCP server repo.
+This repository ships the MCP server and the editor bridge addon only.
+The Godot “vertical slice” game project is developed in a **separate folder/repo**.

 Recommended layout: